NeuroStat/IBMAvsGLM/README.md

 The idea is to use fMRI null data to calculate the properties mentioned above.
 Indeed using:

 * Simulations in R
-* Resting state fMRI data from the 1000 functional connectome project (as in [Eklund et al.2016][Eklund])
+* Resting state fMRI data from the 1000 functional connectome project (as in Eklund et al., 2016)
-* Possibly an approach provided by [Slotnick (2017)][Slotnick] in which task based fMRI data is taken.
+* Possibly an approach provided by Slotnick (2017) in which task based fMRI data is taken.
 But odd trials are contrasted with even trials from the same task.
 This creates a null data situation as well.

 The reason for this extended approach is to provide as much validation as possible.
 Each method has its advantages and disadvantages.

 # Structure of repository
 * [1_Scripts](https://github.com/NeuroStat/SimulationGit/tree/master/1_Scripts) contains the scripts.